 The UN in Maldives

-The UN in the Maldives supports the achievement of the Sustainable Development Goals (SDGs) through policy advice and technical capacity aligned to national development priorities outlined in the United Nations Development Assistance Framework (UNDAF).
-The current UNDAF covers the period 2016-2020.
-The UNDAF is a collective and integrated response to national priorities which include an emphasis on four major outcome areas, namely: Youth and Children; Gender; Governance; and Environment and Climate Change.
-These focus areas serve as a mutual accountability framework among the Government, other partners and the UN.
+The UN in the Maldives supports the achievement of the Sustainable Development Goals (SDGs) through policy advice and technical capacity aligned to national development priorities outlined in the United Nations Sustainable Development Cooperation Framework (UNSDCF).
+The current UNSDCF covers the period 2022 – 2026 and maps out the UN Development Systems’ collective and integrated response to development opportunities and challenges faced by the Maldives.

 The main outcome areas of the UNSDCF include Livelihoods and Productivity; Human Development and Wellbeing; Natural Resource Management, Climate Resilience and Environmental Sustainability; and Transformative Governance, Justice and Human Rights

 Livelihoods and Productivity: By 2026, youth, women and others at risk of being left behind, contribute to and benefit from inclusive, resilient, sustainable economic and human capital development, fostering innovation, entrepreneurship and decent work.

 Human Development and Wellbeing: By 2026, people in the Maldives, especially the most vulnerable and marginalised benefit from increased access and use of quality, equitable, inclusive and resilient social and protection services, and have enhanced relevant skills and live fulfilled lives with wellbeing and dignity.

 Climate Resilience and Environmental Sustainability: By 2026, national and sub-national institutions and communities in Maldives, particularly at-risk populations, are better able to manage natural resources and achieve enhanced resilience to climate change and disaster impacts, natural and human-induced hazards, and environmental degradation, inclusively and in a sustainable manner.